shark01d/hex-brawl-v25/README.md

 - [TheAcelot](https://github.com/theacelot) - for making the server.

 ### Client Help
-If you found a way to replace frida gadget (libgg.so), please, text me in dm: https://t.me/shark01d
+If you found a way to replace frida gadget (libgg.so) without any errors, please, text me in dm: https://t.me/shark01d